Richmond (Surrey) (UK Parliament constituency): Boundaries

 In 1918 the seat was created as a borough constituency of Surrey.
 It was in the north-west corner of the much-reduced county (in the 1880s) and adjoined the south bank of the River Thames.
 It comprised the Municipal Borough of Richmond which included Kew and Petersham, as well as the Urban Districts of Barnes and Ham.

 In 1932 the Barnes Urban District was upgraded to a municipal borough.
 In the following year most of Ham was incorporated in the Municipal Borough of Richmond.
 These were local government reconfigurations.

 In the redistribution of parliamentary seats which took effect in 1950, this seat was little changed.
 It was defined in the Representation of the People Act 1948 as comprising the Municipal Boroughs of Barnes and Richmond.
 There were some minor boundary changes to the two Municipal Boroughs, which affected the parliamentary seat from 1964 (per S.I.
 1960–465).

-Incorporated in Greater London from 1974, the redistribution of parliamentary seats which took effect in 1974 did not change the constituency boundaries.
+Incorporated in Greater London from 1965, the redistribution of parliamentary seats which took effect in 1974 did not change the constituency boundaries.
 It did however recast the definition of the boundaries, which set the constituency as comprising the following wards of the London Borough: Barnes, East Sheen, Ham, Petersham, Kew, Mortlake, Palewell, Richmond Hill and Richmond Town.
+The constituency shared boundaries with the Richmond electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.